 - Work with staff to come up with a unique way to thank donors.

 Being featured in a newsletter is always kind of cool.
 You can always include regular donors or volunteers in your newsletter!
-But the heart of Afton’s story is this: she worked hard to help fix up a building, and the nonprofit recognized her efforts.
+But the heart of Shay’s story is this: he donated to the nonprofit he worked for because he believed in their mission, and the nonprofit recognized his efforts.

 When you get an online donation, you’re getting money from an individual who worked really hard to earn it.
 Even “small” gifts from donors — $10, $20, $30 — represent a lunch, cup of coffee, magazine, or pair of shoes they won’t buy because they supported you instead.
 Taking the time to thank your donors and recognize the conveniences they sacrificed to support you will make a huge impact.